Dimensional Analysis- Principle, Example, Application, and Limitations

 M = T,

-where M is measured in kilos and T is measured in time, maybe useless.
+where M is measured in kilos and T is measured in time, may be useless.
 This type of equation is pertained to as dimensionally inconsistent or dimensionally non-homogeneous.
 As a result, a dimensionally homogeneous equation has the correct confines (or dimensionally harmonious).

 Meaning of Dimension